xiaojian-w/Gene-Regulatory-Networks-Construction/design.md

 ### Some Principles to Rewrite the Code

 1. Split code into different functions and files
-2. Keep the function
+2. Keep the function as simple as possible
+3. Extract the
-3. Single function no more than 200 lines, single file no more than 400 lines (at best).
+4. Single function no more than 200 lines, single file no more than 400 lines (at best).
-4. To make the code flexible, avoid directly writing specific file path or file name into functions, read path or file names by loading settings (if neccesary ) or defining constant (not so flexible, can be used for storing temporary data).
+5. To make the code flexible, avoid directly writing specific file path or file name into functions, read path or file names by loading settings (if neccesary ) or defining constant (not so flexible, can be used for storing temporary data).
-5. For collaboration work, define the input and output format in detail of each block for others to reference.
+6. For collaboration work, define the input and output format in detail of each block for others to reference.
 Within the block, input/output can be more flexible.

 ## Detailed Design